Radiology Germantown MD

 The Radiology Clinic Offers Fast Medical Imaging

 Digital x-rays are available within a few seconds on a computer screen, and the radiologists at The Radiology Clinic can send the information to any medical facility around the world.
 With this capability, you can have a specialist look at your x-ray to make a diagnosis right away in order to begin the best treatment for your medical problem.

 A great advantage of this type of x-ray is that a radiologist can enhance the image to make it easier for a physician or surgeon to see the health problem that you are having.
 In addition, a digital x-ray requires less radiation, making this imaging technique a healthier option than a traditional x-ray.

 The Radiology Clinic, a state-of-the-art medical facility, serves residents of Rockville and Germantown MD, and surrounding areas.
 Patients can request scheduled appointments or arrive during business hours for a walk-in appointment.
 By visiting this medical facility’s website, it is easy to print out the forms needed by office staff before arriving to make the process of obtaining a digital x-ray faster.

 Select a Radiology Clinic That Has Expert Medical Staff

 When a child of any age needs pediatric radiology in Germantown MD, parents want to go to a clinic where the radiologists have an understanding of working with children.
 Children undergoing examinations from physicians are often fearful about the process.
 Parents can find a place, like The Radiology Clinic, where the medical staff knows how to communicate with younger children to soothe their fears.
 Correspondingly, we at The Radiology Clinic strive to make your child’s experience a great one!

 Types of Diagnostic Images

-The Radiology Clinic is a state-of-the-art, brand new imaging center, which has fellowship-trained radiologists who can collect and interpret these types of diagnostic images:
+The Radiology Clinic is a state-of-the-art imaging center, which has fellowship-trained radiologists who can collect and interpret these types of diagnostic images: